ESCO Technologies (NYSE:ESE) Issues Q3 2022 Earnings Guidance

-ESCO Technologies (NYSE:ESE – Get Rating) last released its earnings results on Monday, May 9th.
-The scientific and technical instruments company reported $0.65 earnings per share for the quarter.
-ESCO Technologies had a return on equity of 6.76% and a net margin of 8.24%.
-The firm had revenue of $204.90 million for the quarter, compared to analyst estimates of $189.67 million.
-During the same quarter in the prior year, the firm posted $0.59 earnings per share.
-The company’s quarterly revenue was up 22.7% on a year-over-year basis.
-As a group, equities research analysts expect that ESCO Technologies will post 3.1 earnings per share for the current fiscal year.
+Several equities analysts have recently issued reports on the stock.
+Zacks Investment Research lowered shares of ESCO Technologies from a buy rating to a hold rating in a report on Tuesday, March 8th.
+TheStreet lowered shares of ESCO Technologies from a b rating to a c+ rating in a report on Tuesday, February 8th.
+Finally, StockNews.com assumed coverage on shares of ESCO Technologies in a report on Thursday, March 31st.
+They set a hold rating for the company.

-ESE has been the subject of a number of research reports.
-TheStreet downgraded ESCO Technologies from a b rating to a c+ rating in a report on Tuesday, February 8th.
-Zacks Investment Research cut ESCO Technologies from a buy rating to a hold rating in a report on Tuesday, March 8th.
-Finally, StockNews.com assumed coverage on ESCO Technologies in a report on Thursday, March 31st.
-They issued a hold rating for the company.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, July 19th.
+Investors of record on Tuesday, July 5th will be issued a $0.08 dividend.
+The ex-dividend date is Friday, July 1st.
+This represents a $0.32 dividend on an annualized basis and a yield of 0.47%.
+ESCO Technologies’s payout ratio is currently 13.17%.

-A number of large investors have recently made changes to their positions in ESE.
-Sei Investments Co. increased its position in ESCO Technologies by 9.2% in the first quarter.
-Sei Investments Co. now owns 11,123 shares of the scientific and technical instruments company’s stock worth $802,000 after buying an additional 941 shares during the last quarter.
-Jane Street Group LLC bought a new stake in ESCO Technologies during the third quarter worth about $787,000.
-Zacks Investment Management bought a new stake in ESCO Technologies during the fourth quarter worth about $666,000.
-Hsbc Holdings PLC lifted its stake in ESCO Technologies by 63.6% during the first quarter.
-Hsbc Holdings PLC now owns 7,640 shares of the scientific and technical instruments company’s stock worth $539,000 after purchasing an additional 2,970 shares during the last quarter.
-Finally, Guggenheim Capital LLC increased its holdings in shares of ESCO Technologies by 3.3% in the fourth quarter.
-Guggenheim Capital LLC now owns 5,676 shares of the scientific and technical instruments company’s stock worth $510,000 after buying an additional 182 shares during the period.
-Institutional investors and hedge funds own 93.65% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Advisor Group Holdings Inc. raised its stake in ESCO Technologies by 45.6% during the 1st quarter.
+Advisor Group Holdings Inc. now owns 2,265 shares of the scientific and technical instruments company’s stock valued at $158,000 after buying an additional 709 shares during the last quarter.
+Janus Henderson Group PLC purchased a new stake in ESCO Technologies during the 3rd quarter valued at $202,000.
+Schonfeld Strategic Advisors LLC purchased a new stake in ESCO Technologies during the 4th quarter valued at $265,000.
+LPL Financial LLC raised its stake in ESCO Technologies by 11.0% during the 3rd quarter.
+LPL Financial LLC now owns 4,750 shares of the scientific and technical instruments company’s stock valued at $370,000 after buying an additional 469 shares during the last quarter.
+Finally, Susquehanna International Group LLP purchased a new stake in ESCO Technologies during the 4th quarter valued at $379,000.
+Institutional investors own 93.65% of the company’s stock.

 ESCO Technologies Company Profile (Get Rating)